On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

+This means that the NCA has at least the same number of positives as Prototypical and Matching Networks, and has always strictly more negative distances.
+In general, the total number of \emph{extra} pairs that NCA can rely on is $\frac{w}{2}(w(m^2+n^2) - m - n)$.

-Referring to the three key differences between the loss of Prototypical Networks and the NCA loss listed in Sec.~\ref{sec:nca}, in this section we detail how to obtain the ablations we used to perform the experiments of Sec.~\ref{sec:ablations}.
+Referring to the three key differences between the losses of Prototypical Networks, Matching Networks, and the NCA listed in Sec.~2.2, in this section we detail how to obtain the ablations we used to perform the experiments of Sec.~3.4.